-Having administered £9,374,000 mandatory council tax energy rebates to households and £211,000 discretionary awards (for which a new burdens grant of £221,000 was received) the Council will repay the funds remaining to the government in 2023/24.
-The balance on the Homes for Ukraine grants will be utilised in 2023/24.
+Having administered £130,000 mandatory council tax energy rebates to households during 2023/24 the Council has repaid the funds remaining to the government during the year.
+The balance on the Homes for Ukraine grants will be utilised in 2024/25.